 The first sign that “Spencer” veers into fantasy (which it does more often than some viewers might care for) is in the prologue, which labels the movie as “A Fable From a True Tragedy.”
-The movie’s fictional aspect continues in the opening scene, where Diana is seen driving by herself in her Alfa Romeo in the English countryside.
-It’s close to Christmas in 1991, and she’s on her way to a family gathering at Sandringham Estate of her mother-in-law, Queen Elizabeth II.
+The movie’s fictional aspect continues in the opening scene, where Diana is seen driving by herself in her Porsche in the English countryside.
+It’s close to Christmas in 1991, and she’s on her way to a family gathering at Sandringham Estate, which is owned by her mother-in-law, Queen Elizabeth II.
 This scene is extremely unrealistic because Diana has no bodyguards or other security personnel nearby.
 And she’s not being followed by paparazzi, which would surely happen in real life, since it would be nearly impossible in those days for Diana to drive somewhere by herself undisguised without the media finding out.

 The movie has an additional contrivance of Diana getting lost on the way to the estate.
 She tries to find her way by reading a map.
 “Where the fuck am I?” she mutters while looking in a confused manner at the map.
 This scene in the movie tries to make Diana look like she’s just a regular upper-class woman on her way to her family’s country estate for the Christmas holidays.
 Except Diana was no ordinary upper-class woman.
 At the time, she was royalty and probably the most famous woman in the world.